 Some indoor spaces will be closed where space as limited which includes the kiwi habitat, Kidzone, Vet hospital gallery, High Country hut and Meerkat tunnels.
 Prams will not be available to hire at the Zoo during Alert Level 2.

 The Maritime Museum reopened on Wednesday 27th May.

 Stardome will be reopening on Wednesday 3rd June 2020 to the public on limited Tuesday to Sunday evenings from 6pm to 9.30pm for Planetarium shows.
+Bookings will be essential during Alert Level 2.
 Unfortunately, Stardome will not be able to offer telescope viewing as part of your visit and some of our high-touch interactive displays may be unavailable.
 Stardome will be closed to public visitors during the day.